One last comment on these videos:

 The SURF ZUP Beach Party - The kids loved it

 What's not to love.
 Surf boards, tiki masks, sand, waves.
 And the air guitars and beach balls were our happy meal prize to them for being such good sports.
+We gave purpose to their playtime.
 They played on the terrace in front of the stage, with 2,500 people in the amphitheater.

 © Copyright 2018 - SURF ZUP